abushkevicaleksej/DatasetMarkupWebService/README.md

 This repository contains the implementation of a web service designed for semi-automatic annotation of visual data.
 It provides tools to streamline and accelerate the labeling process for images and videos by combining automated methods with user input.

 # Notice
 App is currently in development mode, but you can try it now!
+See https://github.com/users/abushkevicaleksej/projects/1/views/1

 # Installation
 Firstly, you need to install Node.js for frontend performing.
 Go to https://nodejs.org/en/download